Deeds Not Words

 This historically significant building was the home of Emmeline Pankhurst and her family who led the Suffragette campaign for Votes for Women, and is the place where the first meeting of the Women’s Social and Political Union was held.
-The heritage centre has information about the Pankhursts and the Suffragette movement.
-This is open to the general public on Thursdays from 10-4 and on the 2nd and 4th Sunday of each month, 1-4pm.
+The heritage centre has information about the Pankhursts and the Suffragette movement and is open to the general public on Thursdays from 10-4 and on the 2nd and 4th Sunday of each month, 1-4pm.
 Entry is free.